ATNoG/5gcontact/README.md

 ## Edge Mobility Manager

 The Edge Mobility Manager emulates a handover between different Radio Access Network (RAN) endpoints, in a Multi-access Edge Computing (MEC) environment.

+# Support or Contact

+Having trouble with this page?
+Check out our project [website](http://5gcontact.av.it.pt)